IDAES/idaes-pse/docs_rst/developer/devsw.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A new branch, while it feels like a change, is not really a change in the
 eyes of Git or Github, and by itself will not allow you to start a new pull
 request (which is the goal of this whole phase).
-The easiest thing to do do is
+The easiest thing to do is
 a special "empty" commit::

-    git checkoutmmit --allow-empty -m 'Empty commit so I can open a PR'
+    git commit --allow-empty -m 'Empty commit so I can open a PR'

 Since this is your first "push" to this branch, you are going to need to set an upstream